Createdd/Writing/articles/VotingApp.md

 ## What this article is about

-In this article I will describe the process of building the Voting App for the [Free Code Camp Challenge](https://www.freecodecamp.com/challenges/build-a-voting-app).
+In this article I will describe the process of building the voting app for the [FreeCodeCamp Challenge](https://www.freecodecamp.com/challenges/build-a-voting-app).

-For beginners: Be sure to read the documentation of each tool you use properly.
-There is no shortcut to success.
-Try, fail and learn. ;)
-For everybody: This is no optimized example for building the application.
+This is not an optimized example for building the application.
 I am open for feedback of any kind.
-I am still a beginner :)
+I am still a beginner and also left some things open. :)

 ___
 This is not designed as a tutorial!
-It's simply a documentation when a created it.
+It's simply a documentation I wrote while building the app.
 ___